ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 In addition, before integrating third-party APIs or open-source components, those must be scanned on a daily basis.
 Because sometimes, they may turn out to be vulnerable to your web application.

-Expert Tips: Utilize modern web frameworks as they offer out-of-the-box security techniques to prevent common vulnerabilities like XSS, CSRF, and SQL Injection.
+Expert Tips: Utilize modern web frameworks that offer standard security techniques to prevent common vulnerabilities such as XSS, CSRF, and SQL Injection.

 Why Does Web Application Security Matter?